 Completing homework assignments allows students to practice their skills—and then receive feedback on their work from teachers.
 Based on student homework, teachers can assess how each student is performing independently outside of the context of the classroom.
-By providing a tool of formative assessment, homework can be just as helpful to teachers as it is for students.
+Homework can be just as helpful to teachers as it is for students.

 Many studies show that Knowledge of Students (KOS) is linked to higher student performance.
 Researchers Heather Hill and Mark Chin (2018) demonstrated that a teacher’s KOS was a significant predictor of students’ mathematics state test scores when controlling for prior year performance (i.e., “value added” gains).